SpongePowered/SpongeDocs/source/index.rst

 implementation designed to be an easy-to-use addition to your server.

-Sponge will be available for free to both server owners and plugin developers at the Downloads page at :doc:`downloads`.
+Sponge will be available for free to both server owners and plugin developers at the Downloads page at :doc:`/general/downloads`.

 *The Sponge API and its Forge implementation are still under development and not available at this time.*